thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+12/06/20 Version 39 of the dataset, we have added the regular weekly update and some additional historical tweets in Russian, courtesy of our collaborators.
+Dailies have been added for 12/05, 12/04, and 12/03.

 12/03/20 Daily data (under the /dailies/ folder) has been added for 12/02 and 12/01, note that some tweets will bleed into the following day due to different timezones captured.

 12/01/20 Daily data (under the /dailies/ folder) has been added for 11/30 and 11/29, note that some tweets will bleed into the following day due to different timezones captured.